aabubakar17/HandTracking/README.md

 **Hand Tracking and gesture control With OpenCV**

-This Project allows the lets user use a computer vision software that control the mouse and creates event like clicking through the hand and gesture detection.
+This Project allows the user use a computer vision software that control the mouse and creates event like clicking through the hand and gesture detection.

 The number at the top of the screen shows the FPS.